containers/podman/docs/podman-play-kube.1.md

 the pod and containers described in the YAML.
 The containers within the pod are then started and the ID of the new Pod is output.

-Ideally the input file would be one created by Podman.
+Ideally the input file would be one created by Podman (see podman-generate-kube(1)).
 This would guarantee a smooth import and expected results.

 # OPTIONS: